pfheatwole/thesis/source/introduction.rst

 2. The value: feedback helps pilot enjoy better flights

-3. The difficulty: not enough good data
+3. The difficulty: not enough data

-4. The approach: simulate flights and weight them
+4. The approach: introduce more information via flight dynamics

 5. The focus: building a dynamics model for the particle filter

 6. The outcomes: a fully parametric paraglider model

 Intro to the Intro